GollumDom/IRRemoteWifi/README.md

 And for finish send signal by API.

-The led red is hear for status of device.
+The red led is hear for status of device.
  - Up and don't blink.
 Connected on WiFi
  - Blink.
 Is mode rescue enabled
  - Blink 4 and stop.
 SPIFF main error

+The blue led blink on signal send.

 The button enable rescue mode.
 But if long press, reset all configration.